Guigui0812/Guigui0812/README.md

 - 👀 I’m interested in DevOps, Automation (with Python/PowerShell) and Cloud Computing (currently learning GCP)
 - 🎓 I am currently a student at ESIEE Amiens and an apprentice IT engineer at L'Oréal.

-My favorite technologies : Python 🐍 / Docker 🐳 / Linux 🐧 ...
+My favorite tech : Python 🐍 / Docker 🐳 / Linux 🐧 ...

 <!---
 Guigui0812/Guigui0812 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.